plecbe/OfficeDocAnalysis/README.md

 # OfficeDocAnalysis
-Documentation and tools to analyze Office documents
+Educational documentation and tools to analyze Office documents.